cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 If Player 2 plays Action 2, then Player 1 gets a payout of 4 with Action 1 or 1 with Action 2.
 Therefore Player 1 prefers Action 1 again in this case.

 This means that whatever Player 2 does, Player 1 prefers Action 1 and therefore can eliminate Action 2 entirely since it would never make sense to play Action 2.
+We can say Action 1 dominates Action 2 or Action 2 is dominated by Action 1.

 We can repeat the same process for Player 2.
 When Player 1 plays Action 1, Player 2 prefers Action 1 (3>0).
 When Player 1 plays Action 2, Player 2 prefers Action 1 (2>-1).
 Even though we already established that Player 1 will never play Action 2, Player 2 doesn't know that so needs to evaluate that scenario.